alanwright/BitDay/README.md

 BitDay Homepage
 ======

 A website that changes based on the time of the day using the beautiful [BitDay wallpaper set](http://imgur.com/a/VZ9H2).
 The idea is to have a homepage site that shows the current time and changes backgrounds based on the time of the day.
-It's perfect for when you start up your browser, open new tabs, or if you don't have anything going on in one of your spair monitors :smile:.
+It's perfect for when you start up your browser, open new tabs, or if you don't have anything going on in one of your spare monitors :smile:.
+The website is optimized for desktop (or laptops) for the best experience, but mobile will always work.
 Checkout the images below for the different stages of the day and their corressponding hours.

 ## Images